 Socially-Just Conservation – Lauren Sopher

 Our conservation efforts do not reach all populations in Vermont.
 We need to find ethical and effective ways to address this issue.
 We’ll discuss best practices for integrating this type of work into our projects.
-This round-table discussion will have a follow-up field walk through Greensboro Bend!
-Guiding questions: How can we integrate marginalized populations into Vermont’s progressive conservation agenda?
-How can we consistently integrate social analyses into conservation projects of all types and scales?
+How can we integrate marginalized populations into Vermont’s progressive conservation agenda?
+And how can we consistently integrate social analyses into conservation projects of all types and scales?

 Impacts of Outdoor Recreation – Shelby Perry

 What are the long term implications of the decisions we are making today about outdoor recreation access to our natural lands?
 How can we strike a thoughtful balance between both protecting our natural resources and encouraging recreation as a means to access and experience the natural world?
 Do all lands need to be opened to humans, or are there instances where we should designate land solely for non-human life to thrive?

 FNEP – The Next Phase – Jeffrey Hughes